bagder/http3-explained/en/why-tcphol.md

 ## Independent streams avoids the block

-With QUIC there's still a connection setup between the two end-points that makes the connection secure and the data delivery reliable.
+With QUIC there is still a connection setup between the two end-points that makes the connection secure and the data delivery reliable.

 ![a QUIC chain between two computers](../images/tcp-chain.png)